MrVeit/Veittech-UnigramPayment/README.md

 </p>

 These are all the necessary steps that need to be done for the project **to build successfully** and for the library functions **to work properly.**

+**IMPORTANT:** If you have Stripping Level set to `High or above Minimal,` you may have problems **processing json data** from the library backend.
+Be sure to create a `link.xml` file and fill it so that all library functions work without errors.

 # Production Backend Deploy